MimiLau/mimilau.github.io/_posts/2016-09-23-aftership-secure-web-portal.md

 I worked on this inspiring projects as a Front-end Developer in teams with UX/UI Designers & Backend Developers.
 The backend provided us with the restful APIs to queriers.

 This large project runs Agile SCRUM.
 Every one or two week we have a sprint planning with roadmap outlined by PM, we estimate the story point of tasks and assign them to team members.
-This management methodology let us work efficiently between teams, and delivered features more focus.
+This management methodology let us work efficiently between teams, and deliver features more focused.

 ![secure revamp](/assets/images/blog/secure-dashboard-page.png)

 [An article about Announcing New Design & Branded Tracking Page](https://blog.aftership.com/introducing-new-aftership-design/)

 [Visit Live Site](http://secure.aftership.com)

+Feel free to signup and try the app, it's free :)

 ## Released
 Sept 2016